scollin/grails-shiro-cas/README.md

 Next, you need to re-configure your `ShiroSecurityFilters`.
 The easiest way to accomplish this is to make your class extend `org.apache.shiro.cas.grails.ShiroCasSecurityFilters`.
 If that's not an option, you can copy the `onNotAuthenticated` handler into your class.

 Finally, you need a CAS-enabled Shiro realm.
-Run `grails create-cas-realm` to create such a realm based on a template, and then modify as needed for your application.
+Run `grails create-cas-realm` to create such a realm based on a template.
+If desired, you can customize the name by specifying `--prefix=PACKAGE.` or `--prefix=PACKAGE.CLASSPREFIX`.
+Modify the generated class as needed for your application.

 # Configuration